Degree, Transfer and Certificate Programs

 Completion of one of the following general education patterns: Foothill General Education, CSU General Education Breadth Requirements or the Intersegmental General Education Transfer Curriculum (IGETC)

 Support courses (8 units)

 *Additional elective course work may be necessary to meet the 90-unit minimum requirement for the associate degree.

-NOTE: All courses applied towards the major must be taken for a letter grade.
-In addition, a cumulative GPA of 2.5 or higher is required in all core and support courses for the degree.
+NOTE: All courses pertaining to the major must be taken for a letter grade.
+In addition, a GPA of 2.0 or higher is required in all core and support courses for the degree or certificate.